Tonyfu09/2023-24_OSWE_Note/README.md

 Review all the functions in the source code.
 Break them down one by one to check if any function might have vulnerabilities that could lead to authentication bypass.

 - ### Filter Bypass
+An event sink is a class or function designed to receive incoming events from another object or function.
+This is commonly implemented in C++ as callbacks.
+Other object-oriented languages, such as Java and C#, have built-in support for sinks by allowing events to be fired to delegate functions.
 Damager function - https://www.php.net/manual/en/function.eval.php

 - ### PHP Type Juggling